 We take a look at the rise and fall of the House of Tudor, one of Brittain’s most famous ruling families.

-The Tudor period refers to a long historic period that lasted from 1485 to 1603, during which the Tudors were the family that ruled England.
-The story of the Tudors rise to power starts all the way back in 1461 with Owen Tudor.
+The Tudor period refers to a long historic period that lasted from 1485 to 1603, during which the House of Tudor ruled England.
+The story of the house of Tudor’s rise to power starts all the way back in 1461 with Owen Tudor.